 Resistance management has two paths -- systemic and transactional.
 The former consists of the purposeful and strategic approach that guides intervention at the organizational level.
 It’s the accepted frame of reference for how resistance is be viewed and attended to.
 The latter is the one-on-one, eye-ball to eye-ball interaction with a resistor.
 It’s the personal, emotional, and personalized dialogue about the source of, and solution to, one’s reluctance to “get on board” with the change.
 Both paths are essential.

 The systemic path is the one less traveled.
 Few implementation teams have the discipline to proactively consider the sources of resistance throughout the life of a change effort.
 Most, by default, are put in the position to at best react in fits and starts to the symptoms of resistance, but seldom to its sources.
-Meanwhile, the transactional path suffers from travelers who simply do not have the interpersonal awareness, social skills, patience, or empathy, to work with resistors.
-The Accelerating Implementation Methodology (AIM) deals with both paths with specific strategies and tactics for dealing with resistance.

 As counter-intuitive as it might seem, overt resistance is better than covert -- because if you can’t see it, you can’t manage it.
 Reward (don’t shoot) the messenger.
 No retribution for diverse opinions, o.k.?